cabforum/code-signing/docs/CSBR.md

    __Required/Optional:__ As stated in [Section 7.1.4.2](#71423-subject-distinguished-name-field---non-ev-code-signing-certificates) b, c, d, e and f.
    __Contents__: This field MUST contain the address of the physical location of the Subject's Place of Business.

+f. __Certificate Field__: `subject:organizationIdentifier` (OID: 2.5.4.97)
+   __Required/Optional__: Optional
+   __Contents__: If present, this field MUST contain a Registration Reference for a Legal Entity assigned in accordance to the identified Registration Scheme.

+* The organizationIdentifier MUST be encoded as a PrintableString or UTF8String.
+* The Registration Scheme MUST be identified using the using the following structure in the presented order:
+   * 3 character Registration Scheme identifier;
+   * 2 character ISO 3166 country code for the nation in which the Registration Scheme is operated, or if the scheme is operated globally ISO 3166 code "XG" shall be used;
+   * For the NTR Registration Scheme identifier, if required under [Section 9.2.4](#924-subject-jurisdiction-of-incorporation-or-registration-field), a 2 character ISO 3166-2 identifier for the subdivision (state or province) of the nation in which the Registration Scheme is operated, preceded by plus "+" (0x2B (ASCII), U+002B (UTF-8));
+   * a hyphen-minus "-" (0x2D (ASCII), U+002D (UTF-8));
+   * Registration Reference allocated in accordance with the identified Registration Scheme

+   Note: Registration References MAY contain hyphens, but Registration Schemes, ISO 3166 country codes, and ISO 3166-2 identifiers do not.
+Therefore if more than one hyphen appears in the structure, the leftmost hyphen is a separator, and the remaining hyphens are part of the Registration Reference.

+   * As in Section 7.1.4.2.4 (c), the specified location information MUST match the scope of the registration being referenced.

+   * Examples:
+      * `NTRGB-12345678` (NTR scheme, Great Britain, Unique Identifier at Country level is 12345678)
+      * `NTRUS+CA-12345678` (NTR Scheme, United States - California, Unique identifier at State level is 12345678)
+      * `VATDE-123456789` (VAT Scheme, Germany, Unique Identifier at Country Level is 12345678)
+      * `PSDBE-NBB-1234.567.890` (PSD Scheme, Belgium, NCA's identifier is NBB, Subject Unique Identifier assigned by the NCA is 1234.567.890)

+   * Registration Schemes listed in [Appendix H](#appendix-h--registration-schemes) are currently recognized as valid under these guidelines.

+  * The CA SHALL:

+     1. confirm that the organization represented by the Registration Reference is the same as the organization named in the `organizationName` field as specified in 7.1.4.2.4 (a) within the context of the subject’s jurisdiction as specified in 7.1.4.2.4 (c);
+     2. further verify the Registration Reference matches other information verified in accordance with [Section 3.2.2.2](#3222-authentication-of-organization-identity-for-ev-code-signing-certificates);
+     3. take appropriate measures to disambiguate between different organizations as described in [Appendix H](#appendix-h--registration-schemes) for each Registration Scheme;
+     4. Apply the validation rules relevant to the Registration Scheme as specified in [Appendix H](#appendix-h--registration-schemes).

 ### 7.1.5 Name constraints

 ### 7.1.6 Certificate policy object identifier